SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 For now these are simply a few already existing Blender tools that are a little too buried inside their panels and would be nice to have more at hand.

 ### Set all .dds to Raw/Packed.
+Requirements: none.

 It sets all images in the blender project whose names end with the .dds extension to Color Space: Raw and Alpha: Channel Packed, which are the settings our SWTOR shaders expect in order to work properly.
 * It acts on all the images of a scene, and doesn't require a selection of objects.
 (It's typical to set some texturemap images, such as complexion maps, to sRGB because that makes them appear a little bit darker.
 Such a thing should be no longer necessary by using the new customizable shaders' extra Complexion Gamma settings).

 ### Simplify.
+Requirements: a selection of objects.

 Usually in the Properties Editor > Render Properties >Simplify section, it lets us temporarily switch a few common and somewhat costly options, such as Subdivision Modifiers' levels, number of particles, etc., to lower values, at the scene level.
 For example, we can disable subdivision while animating a character, which will make its meshes react to our posing far faster.

 ### Pose Position / Rest Position.
+Requirements: a selection of objects including an armature.

 It shows the Pose Position and Rest Position buttons that appear at the Properties Editor > Object Properties, Skeleton section when a skeleton is selected, letting us quickly alternate between those two states.
 It only acts on the Active armature (the Active Object that happens to be an armature at the moment) instead of all selected armatures.
 Having it act on all of them is in the works.

 ### Camera to View.
+Requirements: none.

 Same checkbox as View Tab > View Lock section > Lock Camera to View, for easily switching from framing the scene from the camera POV to keeping the camera unaffected while navigating the viewport.